Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 **(iv) Set up**

+1. Download Articulate folder which contains the Articulate.py Module as well as Articulations.py and a couple example input files.
-1. Download all necessary modules.
+2. Download all necessary modules.
-2. Obtain a developer key
+3. Obtain a developer key
-3. Create Input Files
+4. Create Input Files
   > Note that the creation of the file containing the site specific code may take time and practice.
 It is important to understand how to navigate a python dictionary when doing this to find how each news source stores article metadata.
 If this is too complicated, there is a suggested line of code that is available in the example.
-4. Determine your search requirements
+5. Determine your search requirements
-5. Test your search on a smaller time-frame to better approximate your appropriate time-step size
+6. Test your search on a smaller time-frame to better approximate your appropriate time-step size

 **(v) Executing Articulate**

-1. First Step
+1. Run Articulate.py
-2. Second Step
-3. Third Step...
+2. Input initial parameters
+3. When inputting searches:

+4. When inputting "or" terms:

 ## 3. Contributing